AleksaMCode/AMx64/README.md

     <td colspan="2"></td>
   </tr>
 </table>
+<p align="justify">When using data element sizes less than 64-bits (e.q., 32-bit, 16-bit, or 8-bit), the lower portion of the register can be accessed by using a different register name as shown in the table.</p>

+> **_NOTE:_**
+>
+>  Some of the GPR registers are used for dedicated purposes as described inthe later sections.
 #### FLAGS register
 <p align="justify">Status register contains the current state of processor.
-The register is 16 bits wide.
+This register stores status information about the instruction that was justexecuted.
+It's 16 bits wide.
 Its successors, the EFLAGS and RFLAGS registers, are 32 bits and 64 bits wide, respectively.
 The wider registers retain compatibility with their smaller predecessors, as it is the case with the other registers. <b>AMx64</b> flags register conforms to Intel x86_64 standard; not all bits are used in the current version.</p>

 <table style="width:100%">
   <tr>